NordicHPC/sonar/doc/usage.md

 - Minimum size of memory requested by the job

 By default they are tab-separated but here I chose to display the result comma-separated.
-You can also change cutoffs to not measure the tool itself (`sonar snap --help`).
+You can also change cutoffs or ignore users to not measure the tool itself (`sonar snap --help`).

 It can be useful to redirect the result to a file: